-- (a) the name, address, email address and telephone number of the consumer; - (b) a reasonably accurate description of the goods to be repaired, including any identification number or mark; - (c) an estimate of the replacement value of the goods in its present state as agreed with or as declared by the consumer; - (d) an estimate of the labour and other costs to be paid by the consumer in respect of the repairs to be effected; and - (e) the date on which the goods - - (i) are received for repair; and - (ii) will be ready for delivery. - (2) A copy of the record shall be given to the consumer before the commencement of repairs. - (3) A supplier who offers a repair service shall - - disclose to the consumer any additional related repairs that he deems necessary for the consumer to enjoy reasonably long and uninterrupted use of the repaired goods; and - (b) obtain a written indemnity from the consumer if the consumer chooses not to require the supplier to effect the recommended repairs. - 76.
-(1) Where a supplier has advertised a date or period for delivery of any goods, whether new, used or repaired and a consumer has entered into a consumer agreement with, and given a deposit to the supplier to deliver the goods, that date or period shall form part of the contract between the supplier and the consumer.
+- (a) the name, address, email address and telephone number of the consumer; - (b) a reasonably accurate description of the goods to be repaired, including any identification number or mark; - (c) an estimate of the replacement value of the goods in its present state as agreed with or as declared by the consumer; - (d) an estimate of the labour and other costs to be paid by the consumer in respect of the repairs to be effected and how long the quote for repair is valid for; and - (e) the date on which the goods - - (i) are received for repair; and - (ii) will be ready for delivery. - (2) A copy of the record shall be given to the consumer before the commencement of repairs and kept for a maximum period of 12 months. - (3) A supplier who offers a repair service shall - - (a) disclose to the consumer any additional related repairs that he deems necessary for the consumer to enjoy reasonably long and uninterrupted use of the repaired goods; and - (b) obtain a written indemnity from the consumer if the consumer chooses not to require the supplier to effect the recommended repairs.